-April 26, 2019, The U.S. District Court Judge orders vacatur of the delay of the December 2016 Federal Regulations for State Authorization.
+April 26, 2019, The U.S. District Court Judge orders vacatur of the delay of the 2016 Federal Regulations for State Authorization.
 Order delayed for 30 days.

 The words, "operating", "physically located", or "physical presence" are used by a state to indicate an institution is subject to regulatory oversight by the state because of the activity which occurs in the state.
 States vary as to which activities will "trigger" regulatory oversight by the state.
 To determine if the activity causes the institution to be regulated in the state, the institution must review the regulations of the state where the institution offers the activity.

 In 2011, the State Higher Education Executive Officers Association (SHEEO) created a state survey of higher education agencies in each state.
 These SHEEO Surveys became web based and available online.
 State regulators were provided the ability to update their state's regulations and processes.

 The State Authorization Reciprocity Agreements (SARA) is a voluntary agreement among states to provide consistent oversight over specific out-of-state activities of a SARA participating institution that offers these activities in another SARA participating state.
 These activities include online courses, recruiting, marketing, and experiential learning of no more than 10 students per program per site at one time.
 Please review the SARA Manual.

 Public disclosures include: authorizations where activity is offered; student complaint processes, adverse actions by a state or accrediting agency against the institution; refund policies, licensure and certification requirements.

 Individualized disclosures: when the institution's program does not meet licensure and certification requirements in the student's state, a new adverse action, when a program ceases to meet licensure or certification requirements.